An IP address is a binary number that uniquely identifies computers and other devices on a TCP/IP network.

 How does your computer get its IP address?

-An IP address can be either dynamic or static
+An IP address can be either dynamic or static.

 A static address is one that you configure yourself by editing your computer's network settings.
 This type of address is rare, and it can create network issues if you use it without a good understanding of TCP/IP.